acemod/ACE3/documentation/feature/windeflection.md

 ## Overview

 ### Wind Deflection
-The Wind Deflection feature is enabled by default and adds ballistic influences of wind
+The Wind Deflection feature is enabled by default and adds ballistic influences of wind.
+It's designed to work independently or in conjunction with the Advanced Ballistic feature.

 ## Usage